ssoready/SSOReady-public-handbook/static/README.md

 # Open source at SSOReady

-Open source just makes sense for us.
+Open source makes sense for us.
 We'll remain an open source company.

-We knew from the start that developers would require both peace of mind and convenience.
-Open source simply gives developers the certainty they need without spending time on the phone with us.

-Moreover, we put our software on an MIT license.
-You may do whatever you'd like with it!.
-If you end up modifying our code a bunch, consider telling us about your modifications.
-Users' suggestions turn into our product roadmap.
+We build products for software developers.
+Through our products, we offer developers peace of mind and convenience.
+To do so, we need to earn developers' trust and make their lives easier.
+Open source entitles  developers to dig as deeply as they'd like into our product -- without requiring multiple check-in calls and emails with sales engineers.
+Taking this principle further, we put our product on an MIT license; you may do whatever you'd like with it.
+(However, if you do something interesting with our code, please let us know; suggestions from users shape our product roadmap!).

 Other open source companies have likely rug-pulled you.
 To the extent it assuages any concern, please understand that our internal selfish MBA consciences consider open source a significant **competitive advantage** for our business for a few reasons:
 1. Open source forces us to build better products.
 2. Open source lowers our customer acquisition cost.
 3. Open source eases customer concerns regarding business continuity.
 4. Open source helps us differentiate from admittedly abundant competition.
 5. Open source helps us recruit great talent.

 It's also just ... more fun to build an open source company.
+At the risk of indulging an annoying corporate cliche, we would really rather offer a useful tool to a community of users than aggressively sell contracts to strangers.

 # Careers at SSOReady

-Our business requires some measure of technical aptitude from every member of its team. some measure *be technical* to some extent.
+Our business requires some measure of technical aptitude from every member of its team.
 Not every candidate needs a proven history of excellence in software engineering (although it helps), but every successful candidate must combine outstanding problem solving skills with resourcefulness and an intrinsic motivation for building things.
 Sufficiently talented individuals can learn nearly any skill.

 We are a small company, and we hire opportunistically.
 Compatability will vary depending on our budget and immediate needs.